AdobeDocs/campaign-classic.en/help/reporting/using/creating-a-new-report.md

 >[!CAUTION]
 >
 >If the report is destined to be exported in Excel format, we recommend not using complex HTML formatting.
-For more on this, refer to [Export a report](../../reporting/using/actions-on-reports.md#exporting-a-report).
+For more on this, refer to [Exporting a report](../../reporting/using/actions-on-reports.md#exporting-a-report).

 A **[!UICONTROL Page]** can include the following elements: